 Period mood swings could be a signal to the woman that some kind of loss has happened.
 Our negative emotions mainly evolved to signal to us that something is wrong.

-So PMS could be a signal to the woman that something is wrong and in this case, this ‘something’ is ‘the egg not fertilizing’.
+So PMS could be a signal to the woman that something is wrong, and in this case, this ‘something’ is ‘the egg not fertilizing’.
 It should’ve been fertilized.
-Inability to focus on tasks and withdrawal from family and friends would then force the woman to re-evaluate her life and current relationship.
+The inability to focus on tasks and withdrawal from family and friends would then force the woman to re-evaluate her life and current relationship.

 PMS occurs in three out of every four menstruating women.
 When a trait is that common in a population, it hints at an adaptive value of the trait.